borowyalan/100-days-of-code/log.md

 ### Day 2: June 29th, 2019

-**Today's Progress**: I've revised the modern JavaScript features used extensively in React Application.
+**Today's Progress:**  I've revised the modern JavaScript features used extensively in React Application.

 **Thoughts:** It's best not to delay the learning until late.
 Getting the work (learning) done just after you start the day, fresh, seems to be optimal.
 Still managed to get something done, without the real code to show tho.